a-ignatov-parc/grunt-video-slicer/README.md

 # grunt-video-slicer

-> Grunt task for cutting video into sections by setted time ranges
+> Grunt task for cutting video into sections by specified time ranges

 ## Getting Started
 This plugin requires Grunt `~0.4.1`